How to Successfully Hitchhike

 The study of your route is easy to do using services which provide updated maps and sattelite images, like Google Maps for example.

-In this subchapter, part of my tips for hitchhiking concerning how to hitchhike effectively, I am explaining the importance of sticking to your route.
+In this subchapter, part of my tips for hitchhiking concerning how to successfully hitchhike, I am explaining the importance of sticking to your route.

 Hitchhike from where You think is a good spot, not from where others suggest

 Often, some men and women that will see You on the

 street or some of those that will give You rides will recommend